AdamKMcCoy/Life-s-Precious-Moments/README.md

 # What did I learn?

-Everything
+i learned that it is alot more work then i expected regarding make sure everything works together

 # What makes my project stand out?

-It is going to be a semi private photo gallery
+It is going to be a semi private photo gallery that you can save pic and videos for safe keeping

 # What my application does,

 Stores pictuers and you can share them

 # Technologies
+bootstrap
+handlebars
+fontawesome
+insomnia
 # Features section
+plainig on adding a donations or even monthly prices

 # Some of the challenges I faced and features I hope to implement in the future.
+i thought i save but it didnt
+along with getting cohsoun

 # Table of Contents